24 March 1857 Warsaw – 24 May 1926 Berlin

 He returned to Germany, and became a member of the Stuttgart opera, where he sang Raoul, Lohengrin, Tannhäuser, Siegmund, Otello.

-In 1899, he was back to Berlin; not at the Hofoper (where Pierson still reigned), but at the Theater des Westens: Éléazar,
+In 1899, he was also back to Berlin; not at the Hofoper (where Pierson still reigned), but at the Theater des Westens: Éléazar,

 Fra Diavolo, Florestan.
-The audience welcomed him enthusiastically back.
+The audience enthusiastically welcomed him back.
 In 1901, he left Stuttgart over a quarrel with the theater

 management.
 His health began to fail; guest appearances in Basel were utterly unsuccessful.
 He fared better in Cologne.